 In order to file an arbitration, a request must be filed using Request and Agreement to Arbitrate.
 Your Request and Agreement to Arbitrate should include a supporting document in the form of a narrative or chronological summary of the events that occurred.

 Once the Request and Agreement to Arbitrate and supporting document is complete, submit it to Jacquie Wolff at the Denver Metro Commercial Association of REALTORS® (DMCAR), along with a check for $250 payable to DMCAR, for the arbitration deposit (collected from each party).
-A copy of your Request and Agreement to Arbitrate will then be sent to the respondent, who has 14 days to submit a response and deposit.

 Once the response is received by DMCAR, the case is sent to the DMCAR Grievance Committee Chair for the assignment of a panel to conduct a review.
 This panel’s responsibility is to review the case, and based on a certain set of guidelines they must follow, will determine if the case should be referred to hearing or dismissed.